UniversalDependencies/docs/_ruc/feat/Aspect.md

 * _<b>ti</b>ba<b>kya</b>kolesya "they no longer use"

-* _ba<b>kya</b>li kukolesya "they do not yet use"
+* _ba<b>kya</b>li kukolesya "they do not yet use (they are yet to use)"

 ### <a name="Prog">`Prog`</a>: progressive aspect

-Progressive aspect is realized with the prefix *ku-*; it shows that the described stituation is in progress at the reference time.
+Progressive aspect is realized with the prefix _ku-_; it shows that the described stituation is in progress at the reference time.
-The Ruuli progressive is compative with dynamic, stative, and punctual verbs.
+The Ruuli progressive is compatible with dynamic, stative, and punctual verbs.

 #### Examples